Roadmap 2026

 Age verification for all.

-Fluxer is still in public beta, but it has changed a lot since January.
-The hosted instance had to grow up quickly after Discord's age-verification announcement.
-The next stretch is about making Fluxer calmer to use and easier to trust: fewer client bugs, self-hosting that is easy to set up, a safer hosted service, better moderation tools, and fewer incidents, and then the new features people are waiting for.
-The hosted service pays for that work and puts it under real production load, and new work should happen in the open, with full tooling for people running their own instances.
+Fluxer is still in public beta, but it's grown a lot since January.
+The hosted instance had to grow quickly after Discord's age-verification announcement.
+The next stretch is about reliability and keeping the app running: fewer client bugs, self-hosting that's easier to set up, stronger moderation tools, fewer incidents, and then the new features people are waiting for.
+The hosted service pays for that work and tests it under real traffic, and new work should happen in the open, with proper tools for people running their own instances.

 I've also updated the longer post that explains how Fluxer got here, the architecture, and the reasoning behind it: